-On this Deep South adventure you’ll arrive in New Orleans just in time for cocktails, jazz and jambalaya.
-It’s off next to explore the grandiose plantation homes of historic Natchez, Mississippi, before arriving in the birthplace of Rock’n’Roll, Memphis, Tennessee.
-The fun doesn’t stop here, Music City, USA, is the mecca for country music fans worldwide and doesn’t disappoint.
+Revel in five US states on our 13-night Deep South adventure!
+Arrive in New Orleans, Louisiana just in time for cocktails, jazz and jambalaya before heading off to explore the grandiose plantation homes of historic Natchez, Mississippi, and the birthplace of Rock’n’Roll, Memphis, Tennessee.
+The fun doesn’t stop there; Music City, Nashville, is the mecca for country music fans worldwide and doesn’t disappoint.

-Your Deep South adventure continues on to cosmopolitan Atlanta before ending in the genteel town of Charleston, South Carolina, recently voted ‘The #1 Small City in the USA’, by readers of Conde Nast.
+Then discover ‘‘Gone with the Wind’ country in Georgia before culminating in the genteel town of Charleston, South Carolina, recently voted ‘The Best Small City in the USA’, by readers of Conde Nast magazine.

 *Please note one way drop off fee on car hire payable locally